How Do Parlays Work in Kansas Sports Betting?

 Online betting, and, more specifically, parlay betting, has launched in Kansas.
 Everything went live on September 1, so bettors looking to place parlay bets should have no trouble finding an operator in Kansas.

 The only way to win a parlay bet in Kansas, or in any other state, is for all your selections to be correct.
-The only exception to this occurs when your sportsbook offers parlay insurance; that means if just one of your picks lets you down, you get your initial stake back as a free bet.
+The only exception to this occurs when your sportsbook offers parlay insurance; that means if just one of your picks lets you down, you get your initial stake back as a bonus bet.

 No, but at the same time you don’t lose either.
 If one of your selections finishes as a tie, also known as a push, and all your other legs win, it is usually discounted from the calculation of your payout.